Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 You founded Folio Communications at 24, how did it happen

 All we need to do as human beings is pray for God to give us consciousness.
 If you can get consciousness at 10; you can get consciousness at 30; you can get consciousness at 70.
 If you pray for the grace of God, you can get consciousness early.
 I think I was lucky to get consciousness early.
-How did I founded Folio at 24?
+How did I found Folio at 24?
 I had an uncle of mine that worked with the Central Bank, and he introduced me to the Head of Communication, Mr Bolarinwa of blessed memory, and Mr. Amobi, and they allowed me to bid.
 At that time, when they want to make a christmas card or something like that, they make it open, and whoever wins, that is if they pick your design, you wil be asked to go and do packaging.
-I won on three occasions, and the price for each was 14,500.
+I won on three occasions, and the price for each was N14,500.
 With that, I was able to get my office, and went to create ecosystem of my friends that studied graphics with me.
 Whenever I secure a company that needs our services, we all apply, and as fate would have it, we always win.
 Together we won on many occasions for companies like FirstBank, NNPC, CBN.
 That was how I was able to build up capital to go into communication business.
 I created a standard for myself and friends and became a relationship manager for them because they were all in a paid job.
 We collaborated each time there was a bid.
-Whoever’s design shares with others.
+Whoever’s design was chosen shares with others.
 It was a case of all for one, one for all.
 I designed, structured and produced all the diaries NNPC is using today.
 This one has Nigerian idioms.
 I gave it local content.
 All because of the love we have for the country.
 I am fully Nigerian; and I am proud of my ethnicity as an Igbo man.
 If there is no Nigeria, there will be no Igbo.
 None of us chose to be here, but we are here.
 No one chose his father or mother, and so cannot restructure his parents.
 We must not use all the energy we have to think of how to dethrone what we had no hand in creating.
 In the past 60 years, we have been talking about restructuring; if we had used that same energy for better things.
 Both Obasanjo and Jonathan had the opportunity to restructure, but they didn’t.
 Now, Buhari is here and you are asking him to do this and do that when you couldn’t do anything when you were there.

 If all the presidents we have had, had taken up one thing and build on it, it would have been better.
 Obasanjo should have picked one place and convert it to Eldorado, and same with Jonathan.
 If they accuse you of ethnicity, it doesn’t matter.
 Babangida did it with Abuja on the pretense that Lagos was not safe.
 That was purely an ethnic agenda.
 And today, everyone is enjoying Abuja, and no one remembers it was an Hausa man that built it.
 So it doesn’t matter.
 It will bring about economic development.
 With economic development, there will be no banditry.
 The question is why are we even talking about these things?
 The answer is for years, we have all been sitting down.
 The governors of the states were busy manipulating local governments, collecting security votes and doing nothing with them, and nobody made a sound.
 There are consequences for inaction.
 What is happening today is a consequence of long time inaction; of doing the wrong thing, and not having ideas for doing the right thing.
 Most of the governors were busy building airports they don’t need, but neglected the primary schools that are supposed to train people that would shape the future.
 They neglected education, and dwelt on less important things.
 So when you lose empathy, you start approaching things from the middle.
 That explains why conspiracy theory comes in.
-Then someone will say accusing Fulani herdsmen.
+Then someone will start accusing Fulani herdsmen.
 Those cows they rear are owned by politicians; the herdsmen are just transporters.
 The cows are expensive, so in the same way a bullion van carrying N5 million goes about with armed escort, well…

 When exactly was Folio Communications established